sierisimo/publications/TalkDSLWithKotlin/README-en.md

 )
 ```

-As you can notice (and not mentioned before), we are adding default values, this means that invocations of our DSL can skip some values in order to let the DSL take the decission for trivial values or implementations:
+As you can notice (and not mentioned before), we are adding default values, this means that invocations of our DSL can skip some values in order to let the DSL take the decision for trivial values or implementations:

 ```kotlin
 //Example 1